-Extra-Curricular for an Extra Edge for the College Admission
+Extra-Curricular Activities for College Admission

 College admission is not an easy task.
 Good grades, excellent score in standardized test, active involvement in activities beyond academics.
 Work experience and social service also play an integral part in getting admission to the college of your choice.